tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ##Proposal Types

-There are typically three categories of TESS GI proposals; investigators are free to select the category that best reflects their scope of their proposed work.
+There are three categories of TESS GI proposals for Cycle 4; investigators are free to select the category that best reflects their scope of their proposed work.

+* Mini proposals - This is a new proposal category.
+These programs require minimal resources, up to 50 20-second cadence targets and 1,000 2-minute cadence targets.
+Proposals in this catagory are not eligible for funding.
-* Small proposals - proposals of limited scope.
+* Small proposals - Proposals of limited scope.
-* Large proposals - proposals of wide-ranging scope and science yield.
+* Large proposals - Proposals of wide-ranging scope and science yield.
 Large proposals must deliver a clear benefit for the broader scientific community.

+Mini proposals are limited to no more than two pages for the science/technical section.
+Small proposals are restricted to four pages for the science/technical section.
+Lare proposals should be a total of five pages long, where the additional page to the science/technical section is used to describe the benifits that the program will provide to the scienctific community.
+References are not included in the page limits.

-* Key projects - large multi-year programs with a very broad scope.
-These were a new proposal category that were available in Cycle 3 only and have a maximum duration of 27 months.
+Note that within Cycle 3 an additional kind of propsal existed called Key projects.
+These were large multi-year programs with a very broad scope and a maximum duration of 27 months.
+Given their nature Key projects are no longer a proposal catagory in Cycle 4.

-Note that Large programs and Key Projects have a five-page limit for the scientific/technical/management section, references are not included in the page limits.
-Other proposals have a four page limit.

 Within the small and large programs there are additional kinds of projects that can be put forward, these are described below.

 ### Ground-based observation focused projects
 Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
-Such ground-based measurements must directly support the analysis and/or interpretation of TESS scientific data.
+Ground-based observing focused proposals may support the analysis and/or interpretation of TESS scientific data collected in Cycle 4 or TESS data already collected in Cycles 1-3.

 Ground-based focused proposals should be identified in ARK/RPS as such and will be reviewed in a panel separately from other proposals submitted to the TESS GI program.
 All size programs are encouraged, and proposers should identify their program as a Small or Large program.

+Note that ground-based observations are not permitted in proposals submitted to the Mini category.

-### Joint HST and Swift programs
+### Joint HST, Fermi, and Swift programs
-To foster correlative observations, TESS has established joint observing programs with the Hubble Space Telescope (HST) and the Neil Gehrels Swift Observatory.
+To foster correlative observations, TESS has established joint observing programs with the Hubble Space Telescope (HST), the Fermi Gamma-ray Space Telescope (Fermi),  and the Neil Gehrels Swift Observatory (Swift).

 Proposals for joint HST observations should be submitted through the HST GO program and the TESS targets will be recommended by that review.

+Proposals for joint Fermi observations may be submitted through the Fermi GI program, and the TESS targets will be recommended by that review.
+Funds for selected programs will be awarded from the Fermi project for joint investigations in this case (and no funds will be awarded from the TESS project).
+Alternatively, proposals that plan to make use of Fermi data may be submitted to the TESS GI program.
+TESS GI funding is available to successful U.S.-based investigators who submit a joint TESS-Fermi proposal.
+If accepted as a TESS proposal no funds will be awarded from Fermi project.

-The TESS Guest Investigator program can also award Swift observations through a joint program with the Swift mission.
+The TESS GI program can also award Swift observations through a joint program with the Swift mission.
 Observing time under this program will be awarded only to proposals that require use of both observatories to meet the primary science goals.
 Up to 100 ks Swift time will be available through this program.
 TESS GI funding is available to successful U.S.-based investigators who request Swift observing time through the TESS GI process.
 No funds will be awarded from the Swift project for joint investigations proposed to this TESS program element.
 These proposals will be evaluated on their technical feasibility by members of the Swift team.
 Proposers should consult the [Swift website](https://swift.gsfc.nasa.gov/) for information on Swift.

+Note that joint programs are not permitted in proposals submitted to the Mini category.

 ### Core science targets
 During the extended mission there are no reserved targets or restricted science areas.
 Proposals aimed at detecting small planets in 2-minute cadence data are therefore now solicited.

 ## Availability of funds
-It is anticipated that > $3.0M will be available in Cycle 4.
-Note that additional unfunded GI targets may be selected and observed, if target resources permit.
+Due to the extended length of Cycle 4 compared to previous cycles, the total amount of funding available to U.S.-based PIs through this solicitation is $3.4M.
 TESS 2-minute and 20-second cadence observations are open to all scientists at U.S. or non-U.S. institutions.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions.
 Scientists participating in the TESS mission, including members of the Follow-up Team, are permitted to propose to the GI program and are subject to the same program rules as the rest of the science community.

 The dollar amounts assigned to each proposal category are maximum award amounts and are roughly listed below,

- * Small proposals - $70,000.
+ * Small proposals ~ $70,000. (per award)
- * Large proposals - $250,000.
+ * Large proposals ~ $250,000 (per award)
- * Ground-based projects - $500,000
+ * Ground-based projects - up to $500,000 (in total for this catgergory)

 Funding for selected programs typically starts upon availability of data to the public archive at [MAST](data-access.html).
 Note that there is no exclusive use period associated with any TESS data.

+The performance period of each award will be 1 year; PIs will be allowed to request a no-cost extension for one additional year as needed.
+The Cycle 4 GI program will also include unfunded non-U.S.-based investigations of high merit, as determined by peer review.
+Additional Guest Investigation targets will be drawn from proposals in the Mini category and from proposals that are not selected for funding, if target resources permit.

 ## Writing the proposal